-During the first two registration deadlines (1st December 2010 and 1st June 2013, respectively) Shell legal entities registered more than 600 petroleum and petrochemical substances.
-Shell is now preparing to meet the 1st June 2018 deadline.
-Shell will continue to collaborate with customers on the products Shell sells and with suppliers to gather all of the required information products and their downstream uses.
+For every product Shell Legal Entities in the European Economic Area (EEA) sell a REACH registration is in place.
+Shell will continue to collaborate with customers to ensure ongoing compliance for the products Shell sells and with suppliers to gather all of the required information products and their downstream uses.

-Shell registrations (or pre-registrations) do not cover the manufacture of these products outside the European Union and the importation of these products into the European Union by non-Shell companies.
+Shell registrations do not cover the manufacture of these products outside the EEA and the importation of these products into the EEA by non-Shell companies.

-In case you are sourcing Shell products from non-EU Shell manufacturing sites and want to import those into the European Union, or if you are located outside of the EU and are sourcing Shell products from EU manufacturing sites and export them back to the EU (so called re-import), different measures need to be taken to obtain REACH coverage:
+In case you are sourcing Shell products from non-EEA Shell manufacturing sites and want to import those into the EEA, or if you are located outside of the EEA and are sourcing Shell products from EEA manufacturing sites and export them back into the EEA (so called re-import), different measures need to be taken to obtain REACH coverage:

-- In case you are an EU importer and source Shell products from Shell manufacturing sites outside the EU, you should ensure that your import is covered through a (pre-) registration conducted by an appointed Only Representative (OR) - according to REACH Article 8 - of the Shell manufacturing/formulating entities outside the EU.
-REACH does not make a distinction between direct and indirect imports into the EU.
+- In case you are an EEA importer and source Shell products from Shell manufacturing sites outside the EEA, you should ensure that your import is covered through a registration conducted by an appointed Only Representative (OR) - according to REACH Article 8 - of the Shell manufacturing/formulating entities outside the EEA.
+REACH does not make a distinction between direct and indirect imports into the EEA.
 However, handling direct and indirect imports require different provisions.

-- If you are located outside of the EU and are sourcing Shell products from Shell EU manufacturing sites and export them back to the EU (so-called re-import), different measures need to be taken to obtain REACH coverage through existing Shell (pre-) registrations.
+- If you are located outside of the EEA and are sourcing Shell products from Shell EEA manufacturing sites and export them back to the EEA (so-called re-import), different measures need to be taken to obtain REACH coverage through existing Shell registrations.

-Re-import can be covered if the re-imported substance has been registered by the Shell EU Legal Entity already and if it
+Re-import can be covered if the re-imported substance has been registered by the Shell EEA Legal Entity already and if the substance

 - remains the same, i.e. same chemical identity or becomes a constituent monomer of an exempt polymer